-The Kartrite Resort & Indoor Waterpark in NY, Plus Monticello Restaurants
+Exploring The Kartrite Resort & Indoor Waterpark and Monticello, NY Restaurants

 Just two hours north of New York City, the Monticello area offers families an incredible weekend escape, thanks to the Kartrite Resort & Indoor Waterpark, Resorts World Catskills, and local downtown restaurants.